ciccio42/openvla-oft/README.md

 ## Training and Evaluation

+See [VLA-Benchmark.md](VLA-Benchmark.md) for fine-tuning/evaluatin on VLA-Benchmark task suites

 See [LIBERO.md](LIBERO.md) for fine-tuning/evaluating on LIBERO simulation benchmark task suites.

 See [ALOHA.md](ALOHA.md) for fine-tuning/evaluating on real-world ALOHA robot tasks.